xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 > In the console mode, you can use this command argument, `--config -webui.autoUpdateDrivers=true`, to allow WebDriver binaries to be updated automatically.
 Learn more about [Console Mode Execution](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html).
 ## Replace a Webdriver

-By replacing the Webdriver, you can either upgrade or downgrade Selenium libary, Webdriver binaries at application-level or project-level to suit your test's purposes.
-Do as follow:
+In case you wish to upgrade or downgrade Selenium libary or Webdriver binaries to suit your test's purposes, you can do this by replacing Webdrivers.
+You can replace Webdriver binaries at either application-level or project-level.

+Do as follows:
 - Download the Webdriver version you want to run your test on.
-- Navigate to Webdriver location as below.
-- Replace the `driver.exe` file with the downloaded `driver.exe` file.

 >
 > Versions of browser drivers: